data-8/nbpuller/README.md

 3. Github account whitelist, enforced when pulling from a repo on github.
 By default, only `data-8` is allowed as an account to pull from.
 This can be overriden by setting `ALLOWED_GITHUB_ACCOUNTS` variable.

 4. Git remote domain whitelist, restricting which domain can the git repo be at.
-By default, only Githubis allowed.
+By default, only Github is allowed.
 This can be overriden by setting `ALLOWED_WEB_DOMAINS` variable.

 ## Expected behavior